gitmaus1/kest2.2/README.md

 Question:
 What are the names of the accounts listed?<br>
 Type your answers here.<br>
-adfgh, Administrator, aefgrwer, agust, asdf, asdfaf, asdfaf, asdfgh25, assass, ast, DefaultAccount Properties, fhddfhdfh, guest, kytfyuofuti, nafn, nanana, WDAGUtilityAccount Properties
+adfgh, Administrator, aefgrwer, agust, asdf, asdfaf, asdfaf, asdfgh25, assass, ast, DefaultAccount Properties, fhddfhdfh, guest, kytfyuofuti, nafn, nanana, WDAGUtilityAccount Properties<br>

 c.
 Select the Groups folder.
 Name five groups from the list.<br>
 Type your answers here.<br>

+Administrators, Guests, Users, Replicator, Power Users<br>

 d.
 Click the Users folder.
 Right-click your account and select Properties.
 Click the Member Of tab.